1940 World Snooker Championship: Background

 The World Snooker Championship is a professional tournament and the official world championship of the game of snooker.
 The sport was developed in the late 19th century by British Army soldiers stationed in India.
 Professional English billiards player and billiard hall manager Joe Davis noticed the increasing popularity of snooker compared to billiards in the 1920s, and with Birmingham-based billiards equipment manager Bill Camkin, persuaded the Billiards Association and Control Council (BACC) to recognise an official professional snooker championship in the 1926–27 season.
 In 1927, the final of the first professional snooker championship was held at Camkin's Hall; Davis won the tournament by beating Tom Dennis in the final.
 The annual competition was not titled the World Championship until the 1935 tournament, but the 1927 tournament is now referred to as the first World Snooker Championship.
-Davis had also won the title every year from 1928 to 1939.
+Davis also won the title every year from 1928 to 1939.

 There were nine entries for the championship.
 There were eight places in the competition proper, with a qualifying match scheduled between Herbert Holt and Conrad Stanbury to determine which of them would join the other seven participants in the main draw.